Trusted by clients across Melbourne, we thank you for choosing us as your personal beauty specialist

-A precise hand-held sterile digital device with all disposable, single sterile parts leaving the client in a hygienic environment.
+A precise hand-held sterile digital or hand held device with all disposable, single-use sterile parts leaving the client in a hygienic environment.
 A needle penetrates the skin and pigment is released to the appropriate area.
 It’s the same process used for hundreds of years to create designs on skin.

 The cosmetic tattoo will generally last up to 3-5 years.
 The colour will slightly fade over time depending on the individual’s lifestyle choices, skin tones and the pigment used.
 The client may need a touch-up procedure every 3-5 years to keep the colour vibrant.

 The sensation will vary according to each individual.
 Most people experience very little or no pain whatsoever.
 Topical anesthetic is applied for all procedures and liquid anesthetic is run through the tattooing device during the procedure.
 Panadol can be taken 45 min prior to the procedure to minimize sensitivity.
 Some clients are so relaxed, they even fall asleep during the procedure.
 Note: If you have your menstruation cycle, sick, extremely run down or hangover, there may be slight discomfort with the procedure.

 We offer an extensive spectrum of colours to suit every client’s requirements, from soft natural pigments to more dramatic options.

 Every procedure has a different healing time with little or no swelling to the time it takes for the pigment to settle into the skin.
 This all varies depending on the procedure and the area.

 There is no downtime, you can resume normal activities straight after your procedure.
 Keep in mind that you will need to follow the aftercare with certain specifications in order to properly maintain your new tattoo.

 The first 3-7 days your tattoo will be slightly darker in appearance than what the final outcome will be.